biocatchltd/yellowbox/docs/cookbook.rst

 Making your YellowService runnable in async
 -----------------------------------------------------------

-For reasons we'll explore soon, you might want to be able to start up multiple services in parallel.
+For reasons we'll explore soon, you might want to be able to start up multiple dependencies in parallel.
 In order to do this, we need to be able to start up services asynchronously, we do this by extending the :class:`~subclasses.AsyncRunMixin`.
-All the built-in yellowx-extras already do this, but in order to implement it for your own service, you'll need to implement the ``astart`` method.
+All the built-in yellowbox-extras already do this, but in order to implement it for your own service, you'll need to implement the ``astart`` method.
 The ``astart`` method is very similar to the ``start`` method, with the sole difference that it waits for startup asynchronously.
 Following up from the previous example, we can implement ``astart`` as follows: